Restore our Earth: it’s in your hands

 It’s estimated that agriculture is responsible for approximately a quarter of all global anthropogenic (caused by humans) greenhouse gas emissions.
 Animal agriculture is estimated to account for up to 80 percent of this.

 It’s not just about cow burps, either.
-Producing meat requires a huge amount of resources, including water – animal agriculture uses about a third of all fresh water used globally.
+Producing meat requires a huge amount of resources, including water – animal agriculture uses about a third of all freshwater used globally.
 Livestock production also takes up a lot of land, and is a major cause of deforestation.

 For many people, the solution is simple: stop eating meat altogether.
-But this isn’t an appealing option for the many Australians who enjoy meat in moderation – or the farmers whose livelihoods depend on livestock production.
+But this isn’t an appealing option for the many Australians who enjoy meat in moderation.
+Or the farmers whose livelihoods depend on livestock production.
 While Australia’s entire red meat industry has set a goal to become carbon neutral by 2030, some Aussie meat producers have decided to get ahead of the game and take things into their own hands, offering planet-conscious meat-eaters a more environmentally-friendly option.

-Leading the way on meat production
+Leading the way in meat production

 Queensland-based Arcadian Organic Meat Co. became 100 percent carbon neutral across its entire supply chain in June 2019.
 The company owns several brands – Cleaver’s Organic, Warilba Organic Lamb and Borrowdale Free Range Pork.